212850a/home-kube/README.md

 It is not recommended to use RPi for Plex - practice shows that even RPi 4 does not cope with Plex load.
 In current version of repo all plex related variables and ansible commands are commented out.

+For Vaultwarden private key (vw.key) and certificate (vw.crt) files should be manually copied into /config of vaultwarden persistent volume after container is created, then container has to be restarted otherwise https interface won't work.

 Helm should be installed on first defined master manually as per [official guide](https://helm.sh/docs/intro/install/) before to proceed further.

 ## Before to run hosts.ini should be defined as example: